ZX81: Features

+The fact that to effect a RUBOUT or backspace/delete operation took 2 key presses encouraged ZX81 programmers to be brief and type carefully when entering text or code.

 The ZX81's primary input/output is delivered via four sockets on the left side of the case.
 The machine uses an ordinary UHF television set to deliver a monochrome picture via a built-in RF modulator.
 It can display 24 lines of 32 characters each, and by using the selection of 2×2 block character graphics from the machine's character set offers an effective 64 × 44 pixel graphics mode, also directly addressable via BASIC using the PLOT and UNPLOT commands, leaving 2 lines free at the bottom.
 Two 3.5 mm jacks connect the ZX81 to the EAR (output) and MIC (input) sockets of an audio cassette recorder, enabling data to be saved or loaded.
-This stores each data bit as a number of pulses followed by an inter-bit silence of 1300 µs.
-Each pulse is a 150 µs 'high' then a 150 µs 'low'.
-A '0' bit consists of four pulses while a '1' bit is nine pulses, so the baud rate varies between 400 bit/s for all '0's and 250 bit/s for all '1's.
-A file with equal amounts of '0's and '1's would be stored at 307 bit/s (38 bytes/sec).
+This stores each data bit as a number of pulses followed by an inter-bit silence of 1300 μs.
+Each pulse is a 150 μs "high" then a 150 μs "low".
+A "0" bit consists of four pulses while a '1' bit is nine pulses, so the baud rate varies between 400 bit/s for all "0"s and 250 bit/s for all "1"s.
+A file with equal amounts of '0's and "1"s would be stored at 307 bit/s (38 B/s).
 This provides a somewhat temperamental storage medium for the machine, which has no built-in storage capabilities.
-The ZX81 requires 420 mA of power at 7–11 V DC, delivered via a custom 9 V Sinclair DC power supply.
+The ZX81 requires 420 mA of current at 7–11 V DC, delivered via a custom 9 V Sinclair DC power supply.

 The ULA chip, described by the ZX81 manual as the "dogsbody" of the system, has a number of key functions that competing computers share between multiple chips and integrated circuits.
 These comprise the following: